Research finds key advances towards reducing the cost of plant improvement

-Category: Environment Hits: 0Crop improvement often involves the transfer of genetic material from one organism to another to produce a valuable trait.
+Category: Environment Hits: 7Crop improvement often involves the transfer of genetic material from one organism to another to produce a valuable trait.
 Some major examples of crops with these so-called 'transgenes' include disease-resistant cotton and beta-carotene-enhanced golden rice.
 However, when foreign DNA is introduced into a host organism, a natural defensive response in plants is to repress or silence the expression of the unfamiliar genetic material.
 This 'silencing,' a process known to involve DNA methylation, is a multimillion-dollar problem in the global agricultural improvement industry.

 Read more https://www.sciencedaily.com/releases/2021/11/211109155215.htm